litewrap/GreenSocket/README.md

 - `read(into buffer: UnsafeMutablePointer<CChar>, bufSize: Int, truncate: Bool = false)` - This function allows you to read data into a buffer of a specified size by providing an *unsafe* pointer to that buffer and an integer the denotes the size of that buffer.
 This API (in addition to other types of exceptions) will throw a `Socket.SOCKET_ERR_RECV_BUFFER_TOO_SMALL` if the buffer provided is too small, unless `truncate = true` in which case the socket will act as if only `bufSize` bytes were read (unretrieved bytes will be returned in the next call).
 If `truncate = false`, you will need to call again with proper buffer size (see `Error.bufferSizeNeeded`in *Socket.swift* for more information).
 - **Note:** All of the read APIs above except `readString()` can return zero (0).
 This can indicate that the remote connection was closed or it could indicate that the socket would block (assuming you've turned off blocking).
 To differentiate between the two, the property `remoteConnectionClosed` can be checked.
 If `true`, the socket remote partner has closed the connection and this `Socket` instance should be closed.

+### GreenSocket additional method for reading data from a socket (TCP/UNIX).

+**GreenSocket** provides the additional read method.
+- `read(into data: inout Data, length: Int, timeout: UInt)` - This function reads exactly *length* data byts on a socket and returns it in the `Data` object that was passed.
+Optional *timeout* is in milliseconds.
+This read method help building message layer where we are waiting to read exactly n-bytes.
+The method may throws on socket errors in addition to specialized **ReadLengthError** error type.
+This allows easy handling of timeout or remote closed connection errors.
+See the SimpleTCPMessageDemo.

 ### Writing data to a Socket (TCP/UNIX).

 In addition to reading from a socket, **BlueSocket** also supplies four methods for writing data to a socket.
 These are (in recommended use order):